Drugged Out Daily Grind

 where do american workers get lit?

-Imagine a boss, coworker, or client walks into your office just as you’re about to light up.
-For some workers, that may be a reality.
-Among those who take drugs during the workday, a staggering 11 percent are brazen enough to use drugs right at their desk; another 3 percent do so at a coworker’s desk.
+Among those who take drugs during the workday, a staggering 11% are brazen enough to use drugs right at their desk while another 3% do so at a coworker’s desk.

 The majority are a bit more discreet: Nearly half move their drug use to their cars or in the parking lot.
-Another 18 percent duck into the bathroom, while 13 percent choose to head just outside the building.
+Another 18% duck into the bathroom and 13% choose to head just outside the building.
 A few will actually hide in the supply closet to avoid being seen.

-However, even when workers are discreet about their drug use, many employers are becoming more savvy about spotting telltale signs: among them, bloodshot eyes, noticeable odors, or an employee who walks around a lot without getting much done.
+However, even when workers are discreet about their drug use, many employers are becoming more savvy about spotting telltale signs.
+These may include bloodshot eyes, noticeable odors, or an employee who walks around a lot without getting much done.
 Employers also know to watch for frequent absences or people who come in late and/or leave early.

 Beating Drug Tests at Work